elainedias16/python-studies/README.md

-# estudos_python
+# python-studies

-Repositório que contém os exercícios em python propostos pelo curso-em-vídeo.
+Repository that contains python exercises proposed by the video-course